garyesmith/generative-artwork-treescape/README.md

 - Because repeatedly changing the active `fill()` color carries a performance cost, leaves are not drawn at the same time as the branches.
 Instead, the x, y and color values of desired leaves are stashed in global arrays, and then leaves are rendered in batches of the same colour after the full tree has been rendered.

 # Usage Permissions
-Please use this code for educational purposes, to satisfy your curiousity or to adapt parts or techniques for your own projects.
+Please use this code for educational purposes, to satisfy your curiosity or to adapt parts or techniques for your own projects.

 Do not redistribute this code unmodified in its entirety.